Cyber-HUMINT: Background

-CyberHumint strategy orientation
+Strategy orientation

 CyberHumint is aimed to effectively defend organizations against APT (Advanced Persistent Threat) attacks.
 In the beginning of the 2010s, organizations such as the American NSA and British GCHQ have started to invest significant resources into acquiring technological and intelligence capabilities, to help identify cyber aggressors and assess their abilities and tactical skills.

 Recently, information security has shifted from building firewalls to build systems, in order to provide real-time intelligence.
 Most near-future scenarios suggest that organizations who fail to adapt to the systematic cyber approach will find themselves in a critical situation.

 In 2011, Andress and Winterfeld drew the attention to the fact that while cyber security experts can deliver extensive reports on Internet risks, most of the alerts are still general, unspecific and do not actually meet the expectations of the specific organization.
 In addition, cyber security companies locate hackers or cyber attackers only when the attack is already in progress or worse - after a given system has already been damaged or compromised.

 The majority of cyber security defenders currently use automatic network scans as a routine measure.
 A human analyst becomes involved only at the final stage of data-gathering, which means the bulk of the available data will not be analyzed in real time.